jeremyButtler/find--Co-infections/README.md

 We tested our pipeline by simulating reads from 237 pairs of porcine circovirus type 2 capsid genes, which are roughly 700bp long.
 Each pair of capsid genes were from a single subtype and were 98% to 98.5% similar to each other.
-We had multiple capsid gene pairs for each subtype.
+We had at least one capsid pair for each PCV2 subtype.
 Reads were simulated with badread, using a mean accuracy of 90% and 20000x read depth.
-We simulated reads for co-infections by having the minor strain produce 50%, 5%, and 1% of reads.
+For each capsid pair, we varied the percentage of reads from the minor variant.
+Our levels were 50%, 5%, and 1% of reads from the minor variant.

-command line:
+Command line:

 ```
 bash findCoInfections.sh \